DavidGarzonV/local-music-manager-backend/README.md

 py entrypoint.py
 ```

-## Configure the application
+## Google OAuth Configuration

-- Configuration is required before using the api
+### This is required to use the api

+Modify `.env` file to add manually the Google OAuth variables:
+- CLIENT_ID
+- PROJECT_ID
+- CLIENT_SECRET
+- REDIRECT_URI

+Or:

 1. Call the endpoint `api/v1/auth/configure` with the configured data created in the previous step.
+2. Close the executing process and start again to apply changes.
-2. Test any endpoint that uses Youtube Music, like "Get Playlists"
+3. Test any endpoint that uses Youtube Music, like "Get Playlists"
-3. If the process was successful you will be able to see the answer with the playlists of your Youtube Music profile.
+4. If the process was successful you will be able to see the answer with the playlists of your Youtube Music profile.

 ### API Documentation